kylephillips/favorites/readme.txt

 = 1.1.3 =
 * Option added to hide loading indication on page load.
+* Fixed bug that allowed multiple button submissions before the previous was processed.

 = 1.1.2 =
 * Bug fix in plugin settings when deselecting all automatic post type insertions.